 Every Sunday, not far from the cliffs, the Nightcliff market offers unique crafts, clothing and possibly a gift for a friend.
 Many stalls sell recycled goods at bargain prices for the thrifty shopper.
 From hardware, furniture, clothing, gardening, compact discs, books and collectables, it’s a buffet for all tastes.

 Day 4: Tiwi Islands

-Just 80 kilometres north of Darwin, where the Arafura and Timor seas meet, lie the Tiwi Islands, made up of Melville, Bathurst and nine small, uninhabited islands.
+Just 80km north of Darwin, where the Arafura and Timor seas meet, lie the Tiwi Islands, made up of Melville, Bathurst and nine small, uninhabited islands.
 These are known as the Islands of Smiles, a place where to be Tiwi is to feel good about yourself, a place with a 50,000-year heritage.